+Statement Description

-Statement Description BEGIN Initiates processing of a procedure.
+BEGIN Initiates processing of a procedure.

 REVERT Returns processing from a procedure to the control statement record that called it.

-The following CCL commands identify statements requiring special processing.
+e following CCL of commands identify statements requiring special processing.

+Command Description

-Command Description .
-PROC Precedes and identifies a procedure. .
-DATA Precedes a sequence of statements to be written to another file. .
-EOR Separates records within the statement sequence to be written to another file. .
-EOF Separates files within the statement sequence to be written to another file. • Prefixes a comment line.
+- .
+PROC Precedes and identifies a procedure. - .
+DATA Precedes a sequence of statements to be written to another file. - .
+EOR Separates records within the statement sequence to be written to another file. - .
+EOF Separates files within the statement sequence to be written to another file. - .
+Prefixes a comment line.